Intro: How to Make Chinese Hot Pot

 - Start adding other ingredients and start eating!

 You are still cooking food, so make sure the food is edible before you take it out of the pot!

 DON'T leave the heat on high for too long!
 Turn it down if the eating slows down and turn it up when new ingredients are being added.

-Can be cooked quickly (Around 20-30 seconds).
+Can be cooked quickly (around 20-30 seconds) if sliced thinly.
 I typically swish it around the water and when it changes color, it is ready to eat.
 If the water is not hot enough, leave it in the pot a little longer.

 Don't be intimidated by the amount of varieties available!
 You can never go wrong in making hot pot because you can add anything!
 Just remember to HAVE FUN eating!